skilesare/immortality/the_pattern_language/div_divisibility.md

 **If one chooses almost any whole unit of value, one will be able to identify an item that is worth a fraction of that unit.
 How can we solve that problem?**

-Money usually is divisible into a sub units.
+Money usually is divisible into a subunits.
 Dollars into cents, etc.  This helps solve the problem of fractions.

 Modern currencies usually provide a large number of small fractions.
 This helps with divisibility and allow users to record transactions for very small amounts of cash that hold significant meeting.